 06. Pi (1998)

 How to start talking about Pi?
 The debut film of Darren Aronofsky is an experimental dark thriller about a genius in math who is about to discover the secret behind the equation of the stock market.
-As he gets closer to finding the secret, Wall Street men starts to follow him as his mind starts playing tricks on him, defying what’s reality and imagination.
+As he gets closer to finding the secret, Wall Street men start to follow him as his mind starts playing tricks on him, defying what’s reality and imagination.
 Being a theme that would end up in almost every single film from Aronofsky’s career, Pi is a beautiful and creative debut that belongs to the cult following genre.

 05. Noah (2014)

 Noah is by far Darren Aronofsky’s most misunderstood film.
-I think this happened because the movie was sold as a blockbuster when the director in fact, wanted to do something more artistic and personal with a blockbuster movie budget – something he could do after the huge success of Black Swan.
-One way or the other, Noah is still a beautiful movie about Noah’s Ark tale with a Darren Aronofsky touch by having characters that goes through identity’s crisis and catharsis in its interesting and strange story.
-This is also an artistic version of Aronofsky own interpretation of the tale, which made the vatican consider the film “a lost opportunity for ignoring God”.
+I think this happened because the movie was sold as a blockbuster when the director, in fact, wanted to do something more artistic and personal with a blockbuster movie budget – something he could do after the huge success of Black Swan.
+One way or the other, Noah is still a beautiful movie about Noah’s Ark tale with a Darren Aronofsky touch by having characters that go through identity’s crisis and catharsis in its interesting and strange story.
+This is also an artistic version of Aronofsky own interpretation of the tale, which made the Vatican consider the film “a lost opportunity for ignoring God”.
 People may not like it, but I really do!

 04. The Wrestler (2008)

 People consider The Wrestler Darren Aronofsky’s most approachable movie.
 That happens because this is the most realistic and raw feature from the director, which ended up getting two Oscar nominations in 2009.
-One way or another, The Wrestler can be incredibly beautiful by portraying an aged wrestler who gave up on his marriage, his daughter and his own life to concentrate on his career as a wrestler.
+One way or another, The Wrestler can be incredibly beautiful for portraying an aged wrestler who gave up on his marriage, his daughter and his own life to concentrate on his career as a wrestler.
 When he has a heart attack, he sees himself not being able to fight anymore, forcing him to change his life.
 But how to change his life when fighting is his actual life?
-Aronofsky shows this in a beautiful and non-melodramatic way and an outstanding performance by Mickey Rourke, Evan Rachel Wood and Marisa Tomei.
+Aronofsky shows this in a beautiful and non-melodramatic way and an outstanding performance by Mickey Rourke, Evan Rachel Wood, and Marisa Tomei.

 03. The Foutain (2006)